handsontable/handsontable/docs/next/guides/getting-started/events-and-hooks.md

 })
 ```

-First argument may be modified and passed further through the hooks that are next in the queue.
-This characteristic is shared between `after` and `before` hooks but is mostly noticeable with the latter.
-Before samothing happens we can run the data through a pipeline of hooks that may modify it or reject the operation.
-This gives you a lot of possibilities to extend the default Handsontable functionalities and customize it for your application.
+The first argument may be modified and passed on through the hooks that are next in the queue.
+This characteristic is shared between `before` and `after` hooks but is more common with the former.
+Before something happens, we can run the data through a pipeline of hooks that may modify or reject the operation.
+This provides many possibilities to extend the default Handsontable functionality and customize it for your application.

 ## All available hooks example